 GROUND COVER: For a pretty ground cover beneath lilacs and other flowering shrubs, combine bleeding heart with small spring-blooming bulbs such as crocus, chionodoxa and scilla.
 As the early-blooming bulbs fade, the fernlike leaves of the bleeding heart will hide their foliage.

-ROCK GARDENS: In the wild, dicentra formosa often grows on rocky outcroppings.
+ROCK GARDENS: In the wild, Dicentra formosa often grows on rocky outcroppings.
 It will be equally at home in a semi-shaded rock garden.

-Dicentra are hardy perennials and they will flower for many years without dividing.
-If it’s necessary to move a plant, do it in the spring while the plant is still dormant.
+Dicentra are hardy perennials and will flower for many years without dividing.
+If it’s necessary to move a plant, do it in early spring while the plant is still dormant.
 The roots of dicentra are brittle and the plants don’t like being moved.
 Take the time to dig a large hole and remove the entire root ball.
 Replant immediately and water consistently until the plant has reestablished its root system.